 I’m always looking for ways to simplify in the kitchen, especially around the holidays, and turning a task or two over to my Instant Pot has been a perfect solution.

 Take these Instant Pot Mashed Potaotes, for instance!

 I love that Instant Pot mashed potatoes are almost entirely hands-off.
 No pots to watch, no testing the potatoes every few minutes to see if they’re done.
 You just dice the potatoes, put them in the Instant Pot with some water and salt, then cook them.
 In just a few minutes, they’re perfectly tender and ready to mash.
 You can even keep them warm in the Instant Pot, which frees up oven and stovetop space.
 SUCH A WIN!

-DICED POTATOES – I start with 3 lbs. of potatoes.
-You can make Instant Pot mashed potatoes with Russet, Yukon Gold, or red potatoes (see the FAQ for more about this!).
+- DICED POTATOES – I start with 3 lbs. of potatoes.
+You can make Instant Pot mashed potatoes with Russet, Yukon Gold, or red potatoes (see the FAQ below for more about this!).

 TOOLS OF THE TRADE: 3 THINGS YOU NEED TO MAKE INSTANT POT MASHED POTATOES.

-This recipe is for classic, straight-forward, basic mashed potatoes.
+This Instant Pot mashed potatoes recipe is perfect for classic, straight-forward, basic mashed potatoes.
 If you want to play with the flavor, try one of these yummy flavor additions.
 (I don’t recommend combining more than 1-2 at a time)

 - USE FLAVORED OLIVE OIL.
 As part of the added fat, use 1/2-1 Tbsp. flavored olive oil such as roasted garlic, rosemary, basil, etc. to the mashed potatoes.
 Queen Creek Olive Mill is my favorite!
 (Use code “onelovelylife” to get 10% off your first order.)